kragen/dernocua/text/freezer-seacrete.md

 magnesium and 0.04% calcium, so the large majority of cations you’ll attract to the cathode are sodium (it’s 1.1% sodium).
-(Simply boiling down seawater, or drying it out in ponds, to crystallize out most of the sodium chloride, would greatly improve the situation.)
+(Simply boiling down seawater, or drying it out in ponds, to crystallize out most of the sodium chloride leaving [bitterns][14], would greatly improve the situation.)
 Making most of the cations something that can participate in the mineralization reaction ought to boost the Faraday efficiency of the process by a factor of 6 or so.